 "...OSHA standards.
 The additional space was acquired to allow staff adequate space pursuant to Buildings and Grounds' square footage per position standards and to allow the agency enough space to store files adequately and provide for a conference room to hold confidential meetings.
 The agency anticipated paying for the increase through savings in its information services category; however, the agency's database experienced a failure during the fiscal year that resulted in significant unbudgeted programming costs and the replacement of a server.
-The agency is requesting a supplemental appropriaBudget Account: 4321 SAMPLE AGENCY REQUEST BUDGET tion to cover the increases in expenditures to adequately close the fiscal year."
+The agency is requesting a supplemental appropriation to cover the increases in expenditures to adequately close the fiscal year."